-When your car insurance policy is canceled due to non-payment, your vehicle is no longer insured.
+What happens if you stop paying car insurance?
+Simple, you lose your car insurance coverage.
 You won’t get protection against the financial impact of car damage or loss caused by an accident or any unfortunate incident.

 If your uninsured vehicle causes a crash, you’ll have to pay for car repairs, medical bills, and other expenses out of your pocket.
 This can cost a lot.
 Unfortunately, you can’t make a claim with the insurance company since your policy has already lapsed.

 You won’t be able to drive your car if the accident caused severe damage to your car and you can’t afford the repair cost.
 The financial loss is bigger if you use your vehicle for business.